abdo-abaco/Vehicle_Detection_and_Tracking/README.md

 ---
 After obtaining the cars and not-car images, we extract their HOG features using the function extract_features() from `lesson_function.py` which calls on get_hog_features().
 The features are extracted for each class as shown on `search_classify.py` lines 53 and 66 respectively.

 At first the parameters for the HOG features were not obvious to select this required many trails and error.
 On `search_classify.py` line 37-47 my final selection was to use the YCrCb colorspace, oreint equal 9, 8 pix per cell, and 32 histogram bins.
-After fine-tuning these parameters I acheive 99% accuracy on my test set.
+The goal was to fine-tune these parameters so I acheive 99% accuracy on my test set.

 Here is an example of my selected HOG parameters.
 ![alt text][image2]